If you’re considering quitting smoking, are currently giving up, or you’ve already quit, then well done!

 Have you heard that having a warm cup of milk before bed helps you sleep?

-Well, it’s actually true.
-Warm milk contains the amino acid L-tryptophan which helps your body produce melatonin that signals your body to shut down and sleep at night5.
+Warm milk contains the amino acid L-tryptophan, a precursor to the sleep hormone melatonin, which helps your body produce melatonin that signals your body to wind down and sleep at night.5

 Just remember that giving up cigarettes is a great decision for your health and well-being.

 Sleep disturbances and insomnia can be a challenge to deal with6 - but don’t give up!
-You’ve come so far and the withdrawals will fade, which should restore your sleep quality soon7.
-In the end, it will be worth it.
+You’ve come so far and in the end, it will be worth it.

 In fact, the 14 day sleep challenge could be the perfect way to keep focused and on track during your journey.